Do You Own a Business?

 You can also create a video to introduce yourself and your team to the public.
 Let your potential customers meet the people behind your brand.
 This builds trust and engagement.

-These are large-format images which contain a lot of data in the form of graphs or charts, all related to a single subject.
+These are large-format images that contain a lot of data in the form of graphs or charts, all related to a single subject.
 Infographics are a great way to convey complicated info in an easy-to-read graphic format.
-Here’s a stylish example about food prices.

 In order to get the best SEO benefits from your infographic, you’ll need to optimize the rest of the page.
 Much of the content in the infographic is embedded in the image, making it unreadable as text by search engines.
 A good SEO pro can turn an infographic into an SEO boost.